-- a. the conditions of an approved total maximum daily load (TMDL) limitation or TMDL implementation plan on the receiving stream require conditions/restrictions that are inconsistent with or more restrictive than this general permit; - b. the activity has been determined to cause a violation of water quality standards or is found to cause, or contribute to, the loss of a designated use of surface water in the state; or - c. other consideration defined in 30 TAC Chapter 205, (relating to General Permits for Waste Discharges) including 30 TAC §205.4(c)(3)(D), which allows the commission to deny authorization under the general permit and require an individual permit if a discharger "has been determined by the executive director to have been out of compliance with any rule, order, or permit of the commission, including non-payment of fees assessed by the Executive Director." - 3.
-Additionally, the executive director may cancel, revoke, or suspend authorization to discharge under this general permit based on a finding of historical and significant noncompliance with the provisions of this general permit, relating to 30 TAC §60.63 (Use of Compliance History).
-Denial of authorization to discharge under this general permit or suspension of a permittee's authorization under this general permit must be done according to commission rule in 30 TAC Chapter 205 (relating to General Permits for Waste Discharges).
+(a) the conditions of an approved total maximum daily load (TMDL) limitation or TMDL implementation plan on the receiving stream require conditions/restrictions that are inconsistent with or more restrictive than this general permit;

-4. When an individual permit is issued for a discharge that is currently authorized under this general permit, the permittee shall submit an NOT to the Executive Director.
+- (b) the activity has been determined to cause a violation of water quality standards or is found to cause, or contribute to, the loss of a designated use of surface water in the state; or - (c) other consideration defined in 30 TAC Chapter 205, (relating to General Permits for Waste Discharges) including 30 TAC §205.4(c)(3)(D), which allows the commission to deny authorization under the general permit and require an individual permit if a discharger "has been determined by the executive director to have been out of compliance with any rule, order, or permit of the commission, including non-payment of fees assessed by the executive director." - 2.
+Additionally, the executive director may cancel, revoke, or suspend authorization to discharge under this general permit based on a finding of historical and significant noncompliance with the provisions of this general permit, relating to 30 TAC §60.3 (Use of Compliance History).
+The executive director shall deny or suspend a facility's authorization for disposal under this general permit based on a rating of "unsatisfactory performer" according to commission rules in 30 TAC §60.3, Use of Compliance History.
+An applicant who owns or operates a facility classified as an "unsatisfactory performer" is entitled to a hearing before the commission prior to having its coverage denied or suspended, in accordance with Tex.
+Water Code § 26.040(h).
+Denial of authorization to discharge under this general permit or suspension of a permittee's authorization under this general permit must be done according to commission rule in 30 TAC Chapter 205 (relating to General Permits for Waste Discharges). - 3.
+When an individual permit is issued for a discharge that is currently authorized under this general permit, the permittee shall submit an NOT to the executive director.

-G. Permit Expiration
+Section G. Permit Expiration

-- 1. This general permit is effective for five years from the date of issuance.
+- 1. This general permit is effective for five years from the effective date.
 Authorizations for discharge under the provisions of this general permit may be issued until the expiration date of the general permit.
 This general permit may be amended, revoked, or canceled by the commission or renewed by the commission for an additional term or terms not to exceed five years. - 2.
-If the executive director proposes to reissue this general permit before the expiration date, the general permit must remain in effect for those existing discharges covered by the general permit in accordance with 30 TAC Chapter 205.
-The general permit must remain in effect for these discharges until the date on which the commission takes final action on the proposal.
-No new NOIs will be accepted and no new authorizations will be processed under the general permit after the expiration date. - 3.
-Upon issuance of the renewed or amended general permit, all permittees, including those covered under the expired general permit, will be required to submit an NOI according to the requirements of the new general permit or to obtain an individual permit for those discharges. - 4.
+If the executive director proposes to reissue this general permit before the expiration date, the general permit will remain in effect for those existing discharges covered by the general permit in accordance with 30 TAC Chapter 205.
+The general permit will remain in effect for these discharges until the date the commission takes final action on this permit.
+No new NOIs will be accepted and no new authorizations will be processed under the current general permit after the expiration date (December 15, 2013). - Upon issuance of the renewed or amended general permit, all permittees, including those covered under the expired general permit, will be required to submit an NOI according to the requirements of the new general permit or to obtain an individual permit for those discharges. - 4.
 If the commission determines not to reissue this general permit within 90 days before the expiration date, permittees shall apply for authorization under an individual permit or an alternative general permit.
 If the application for an individual permit or alternative general permit is submitted before the expiration date, authorization under this expiring general permit remains in effect until the issuance or denial of an individual permit or an alternative general permit.

-Part III.
-Restoration Plan
+Part IV.
+Restoration